Green vehicle: Criticism

 A study that also looked at factors other than energy consumption and carbon emissions has suggested that there is no such thing as an environmentally friendly car.

 The use of vehicles with increased fuel efficiency is usually considered positive in the short term but criticism of any hydrocarbon-based personal transport remains.
 The Jevons paradox suggests that energy efficiency programs are often counter-productive, even increasing energy consumption in the long run.
 Many environmental researchers believe that sustainable transport may require a move away from hydrocarbon fuels and from our present automobile and highway paradigm.

 National and international promotion

 European Union

 The European Union is promoting the marketing of greener cars via a combination of binding and non-binding measures.
-As of April 2010, 15 of the 27 member states of the European Union provide tax incentives for electrically chargeable vehicles and some alternative fuel vehicles, which includes all Western European countries except Italy and Luxembourg, plus the Czech Republic and Romania.
+As of September 2025, 19 of the 27 member states of the European Union provide tax incentives for electrically chargeable vehicles and some alternative fuel vehicles, which includes all EU countries except Germany, Denmark, Italy, Finland, Slovakia, Bulgaria, Latvia and Romania.
 The incentives consist of tax reductions and exemptions, as well as of bonus payments for buyers of electric cars, plug-in hybrids, hybrid electric vehicles and natural gas vehicles.